kubevirt/kubevirt/docs/quarantine.md

 requests and overload CI.
 Individual test case quarantining does not make sense in this case.

 A required test lane should be made optional if the following criteria are met:
-* The required test lane has a failure rate higher than 25% in the last 24 hours
+* The required test lane has a failure rate higher than 25% in the last 7 days
 * More than ten individual test cases are causing the required test lane to fail
-* The SIG responsible for the required test lane is unable to deliver a fix for the flake within 24 hours
+* The SIG responsible for the required test lane is unable to deliver a fix for the flake within 7 days

 The percentage impact of a flaky test lane can be measured by searching for a relevant error on the [CI search page](https://search.ci.kubevirt.io/).
+The failure rate of a test lane can be checked by going to the [top failed lane list](https://github.com/kubevirt/ci-health?tab=readme-ov-file#failures-per-sig-against-last-code-push-for-merged-prs) in the ci-health repository.

 Following a required test lane being made optional a number of actions must happen:
 * Create github issue with a comment `/release-blocker main` to ensure that